What Are Application Services? A Simple Guide for Today's Tech World

 Table of Contents

-Defining Application Services: More Than Just Software
+Defining Application Services: More Than Just Code

-The Business Imperative: Agility, User Experience, and Security
+The Business Case: Speed, Experience, and Security

-Technical Methods: The Building Blocks of Application Delivery
+The Technical Building Blocks of Application Delivery

 1. Application Delivery Controllers (ADCs)